-Below you will find instructions, recordings and links to some of my favourite mindfulness and meditation resources and guided practices.
+Below you will find instructions, recordings and links to some of my favourite mindfulness and meditation resources as well as guided practices for people taking my programs.

 From the website of one of the founders of the Mindful Self-Compassion program, Dr. Kristin Neff, here are the instructions for the Self-Compassion Break: